Leechwell

 The Leechwell is a set of three springs in Totnes, Devon, England.
 It was known in historical times for its supposed healing properties; this tradition continues among the town's large New Age community.
 The name is also applied to Leechwell Lane, which leads to the spring from three directions.

-Does the term Leechwell come from water leeching through the ground into a depression or Well?

 History

 Early history

 Towards the end of the twelfth century, a leper hospital was established on the outskirts of Totnes.
 It is a popular belief in the town that lepers would walk up the high-walled Leechwell Lane to St Mary's church.
 However this belief cannot be traced back beyond the nineteenth century, and seems unlikely as lepers were ostracised, and the hospital was Church-run and would have had its own services.
 One branch of the lane leads to Maudlin (derived from Magdalen) Road, the site of the hospital, which is no longer extant after closing in about 1660.